 Planning next year’s garden is about more than deciding what variety of tomato you’d like to try next year.
-It’s also about reviewing any pest problems that you had the previous season and strategizing how to avoid them in the coming season.
+It’s also about reviewing any pest problems that you had the previous season and strategizing how to avoid bugs in the coming season.

 Part of your strategy should be crop rotation.
 If a particular crop encountered pest problems one year, it should be moved to a different location in the next year.